-Brian O’Driscoll’s rugby App firm makes profit for first time
+Brian O’Driscoll’s rugby app firm makes profit for first time

 Brian O’Driscoll is a major shareholder in the firm with tech entrepreneur Ray Nolan.
 Photograph: Dara Mac Dónaill

-Brian O’Driscoll scores again, with rugby App firm co-owned by the legendary Irish centre turning the corner and making a profit for the first time last year.
+Brian O’Driscoll scores again, with a rugby app firm co-owned by the former Irish international centre turning the corner and making a profit for the first time.

-New accounts show that Ultimate Rugby Ltd last year recorded a profit of €62,779 after enjoying a boost from the Rugby World Cup staged in England and Wales last year.
+New accounts show that Ultimate Rugby Ltd, which makes the Ultimate Rugby App, last year recorded a profit of €62,779 after enjoying a boost from the Rugby World Cup staged in England and Wales last year.

 The company had incurred losses previously as it continued through its start-up phase.